 Another wonderful representation of an arcade game on the Master System and fully deserves its place on this best Sega Master System games list.

 18. Bubble Bobble – 1988

-Appearing on many systems of the time (as well as our best Commodore 64 games list), one of the all-time arcade classics was a fairly early release on the Master System, aside from minor graphical differences and obviously the sound and music, this is as good as you can get to a perfect arcade conversion.
+Appearing on many systems of the time (including an excellent port on the C64), one of the all-time arcade classics was a fairly early release on the Master System, aside from minor graphical differences and obviously the sound and music, this is as good as you can get to a perfect arcade conversion.

 All of the gameplay remains intact and must have been a really exciting moment to pick this up on your Master System back in the 80s.

 We recommend checking this out purely to check out its arcade authenticity.